alialani/SomePoem/Poem.md

-    *The long finger of blackness is holding its head for us.*
-    Dingy bue is its shade,
+    *The long finger of blackness is holding its head for us* Dingy bue is its shade,
-    comatose in movement, hazarding a slow swiftness, _it inches toward us._
+    comatose in movement, hazarding a slow swiftness, _it inches toward us_

     Relief comes fitfully.
     The dragon alone, an upstart